understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Apache_Hadoop_Part_2.md

 * YARN components

-    * **Resource Manager** lives on master, allocates available resources on cluster against competing applications
+    * **Resource Manager** - scheduler, lives on master, allocates available resources on cluster against competing applications

-    * **Node Manager** - lives on each slave - manages resources on slave
+    * **Node Manager** - lives on each slave - takes direction from resource manager, manages resources on slave

     * **Application Master** - lives on each slave - negotiates resources from Resource Manager and working w/ node manager to execute & monitor containers